Updated on 12/9/2022 with screenshots and steps for the latest versions of Gmail and Outlook.

 - Click on “Finish”

-When you want to unsend an email, look for it in your “Outbox” and drag it into your “Drafts” folder or delete it.
+When you want to unsend an email, look for it in your “Outbox” and drag it into your “Drafts” folder or click on the trash basket icon to the right of the message subject line to delete it.

 [Image credit: sending email on laptop concept via BigStockPhoto, screenshots via Techlicious]